 The entity is operational with support from the Swedish government.
 Kaupthing Pension Consulting and Kaupthing Finans AB have been sold as these business lines did not constitute a core business for Kaupthing Sweden and the latter would have required continued financial support.
-The Resolution Committee has had ongoing discussions with Ålandsbanken Abp to acquire all of the operations of Kaupthing Sweden apart from the corporate loan portfolio which will be transferred to Iceland.
-This portfolio accounts for the majority of the Swedish assets of the Bank but the private banking and asset management assets would go to Ålandsbanken.
-The parties have already signed a memorandum of understanding and the Resolution Committee expects to sign a Sale-Purchase Agreement in early February and close the transaction soon after.
-Deposits held by Kaupthing Sweden have been repaid to depositors.
-The repayment was funded with a loan from the Swedish Central Bank.
+The Resolution Committee has had ongoing discussions with Ålandsbanken Abp to acquire all of the operations of Kaupthing Sweden apart from the corporate loan portfolio which will be transferred to Iceland and fits well with the other asset pools the Bank is currently managing.
+This portfolio accounts for the majority of the Swedish assets of the Bank but the private banking, capital markets and asset management assets would go to Ålandsbanken.
+The parties have already signed a memorandum of understanding and a sale-purchase agreement was signed in mid-February.
+This transaction is scheduled to be completed in March.